sergey-melnychuk/sergey-melnychuk.github.io/_posts/2020-04-27-multi-threaded-http-websocket-server-in-rust.markdown

 #### Listener Thread

-The Main Thread owns server socket that receives connections and owns `Poll` that allows getting and processing socket events.
+The Main Thread owns server socket that receives connections and also `Poll` instance, that allows getting and processing socket events.
 Once read/write event for specific handler was received, it is time to send the handler to worker thread for processing.

-Meanwhile, handlers that are returning from workher threads need re-registering for next socket events.
-Thus logical second duty of a Listener Thread is to re-register handlers for respective socket events: if a handler has non-empty send stream, it needs to receive writable event - if not the assumption is that it is ready to read some more data.
+Meanwhile, handlers that are returning from worker threads need re-registering for next socket events.
+So next thing to do for a Listener Thread is to re-register handlers for respective socket events: if a handler has non-empty send stream, it needs to receive writable event; and if not the assumption is that it is ready to read some more data.

 ```rust
 loop {